Accra Sports Stadium under floodlights for a Black Stars qualifier, main stand and home end in view

 Accra Sports Stadium carries the memory of the 9 May 2001 disaster, when 126 fans died in a crowd crush during a Hearts of Oak–Asante Kotoko league match after police fired tear gas toward already-packed stands with locked exit gates.
 The 2001 commission of inquiry produced a full set of recommendations that reshaped Ghanaian match-day safety — mandatory phased entry, minimum gate-width ratios, permanent stewarding, on-site medical teams, and a standing ban on crowd-control tear gas inside seated stadia.
 The 2007 and 2024 refurbishments implemented those recommendations in the stadium fabric: widened exit gates, separated concourses, permanent medical bays at every block, and controlled staggered exits from full time +20.
 Visible police and stewards cover every gate on match-day, and the standard procedure for overcrowding is to hold entry rather than to clear the concourse.

-• payments Keep cash split across two pockets.
+• Keep cash split across two pockets.
 Pickpockets target the turnstile queue.

-• do_not_disturb Follow steward directions at full time.
+• Follow steward directions at full time.
 Staggered exits are mandatory and not negotiable.

 Stadium medical +233-302-660-100